Academic Standing FAQs

 What should I do if I have received a notice that I am subject to dismissal?

-- The deadline to submit an expedited international appeal is Tuesday, December 31, 2024 at 4:00 p.m., and the deadline to submit a regular appeal is Thursday, January 2, 2025 at 4:00 p.m.
+• The deadline to submit an expedited international appeal is Tuesday, December 31, 2024 at 4:00 p.m., and the deadline to submit a regular appeal is Thursday, January 2, 2025 at 4:00 p.m.
 Final decisions will be sent to your UConn email account on Monday, January 13, 2025.

-- Our recommendations for this process:
+• Our recommendations for this process:

-- We strongly encourage you to reach out to your academic success advisor, your assigned academic advisor in Student Admin, or a regional campus Office of Student Services for assistance as you prepare your appeal.
+• Students are encouraged to reach out to their academic success advisor, assigned academic advisor in Student Admin, or a regional campus Office of Student Services for assistance as they prepare their appeals.

-- Carefully review the deadlines so that you submit your appeal successfully and on time.
+• Carefully review the deadlines so that you submit your appeal successfully and on time.

 May I have my appeal expedited?